apache/pekko-grpc/CONTRIBUTING.md

 [Binary Compatibility](https://doc.akka.io/docs/akka-grpc/current/binary-compatibility.html)
 section of the documentation.

-Akka gRPC uses [Lightbend MiMa](https://github.com/lightbend/mima) to validate binary compatibility of incoming Pull Requests.
+Pekko gRPC uses [Lightbend MiMa](https://github.com/lightbend/mima) to validate binary compatibility of incoming Pull Requests.
 If your PR fails due to binary compatibility issues, you may see an error like this: